dealien/SCIENCE-Project-To-Do-List/GLOSSARY.md

 ## Dump

 A giant dump truck found at the mines.
+It is also known as the HVY Dump.
 It can be purchased from Warstock Cache & Carry for $1,000,000.
 It can seat 1 person, but others can ride on the outside.